cecileung1208/Belly-Button-Biodiversity-Analysis/README.md

 An [interactive dashboard](#final-dashboard-deployment) has been built to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.
+To look at the results for each sample, please visit the [website](https://cecileung1208.github.io/Plot.ly-Belly-Button-Biodiversity/)

 ## 1. Plotly - Building Plots to Determine Sample Values Across OTU IDs